 Within three months of arriving in Switzerland you must also take out valid health insurance.

 This visa information is still valid following the UK's decision the leave the EU and will be updated if there are any changes.

-If you're from outside the EU or the EFTA you will need a work visa.
+If you're from outside the EU or the EFTA, you'll need a work visa.
 For more information, see ch.ch - Working in Switzerland as a foreign national.

 Switzerland is renowned for being a multilingual country.
 German, French, Italian and Romansh are all spoken in different regions.

-While English is frequently spoken in the workplace, you will still be expected to have a good grasp of German, French or Italian depending on where you work.
+While English is frequently spoken in the workplace, you'll still be expected to have a good grasp of German, French or Italian depending on where you work.

-There are lots of language courses here in the UK to prepare you if your language skills aren’t up to scratch.
-Many good websites and downloadable podcasts also exist.
+There are lots of language courses in the UK as well as websites and podcasts to prepare you if your language skills aren't up to scratch.

 How to explain your qualifications to employers